d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 As discussed in :numref:`sec_linear_regression`, linear regression has a closed-form solution.
-However, our goal here is to illustrate how to train more general neural networsk, and that requires that we teach you how to use minibatch SGD.
+However, our goal here is to illustrate how to train more general neural networks, and that requires that we teach you how to use minibatch SGD.
 Hence we will take this opportunity